agunechemba/agunechemba.github.io/_posts/2025-06-02-The Tale of Locky and Cookie-How the Web Remembers Stuff.md

-# 🍪💾 The Tale of Locky & Cookie: How the Web Remembers Stuff
+# 🍪💾 The Tale of Locky and Cookie: How the Web Remembers Stuff

 <img src="https://agunechembaekene.wordpress.com/wp-content/uploads/2025/06/two_friends_locky_and_cookie_hiding_shawarma.jpeg" style="width: 100%;">